izzyconner/izzyconner.github.io/_posts/2021-04-20-gameengine.md

 layout: single
 title:  "Games Get Developed Engine"
 date:   2022-01-24 00:57:03 -0500
-categories: code classwork building-game-engines cpp
+tags: code classwork building-game-engines cpp games
 ---
 For the final project in CS4850 Building Game Engines, my team (3) and I improved our tile map editor and built a simple 2D game engine based on the previous games made in the course.
 <hr>